NCIP/gdc-docs/docs/AWG/Users_Guide/4_Cart.md

 ## Controlled Files

-If a user tries to download a cart containing controlled files and without being authenticated, a pop-up will be displayed to offer the user either to download only open access files or to login into the GDC Data Portal through eRA Commons.
+If a user tries to download a cart containing controlled files and without being authenticated, a pop-up will be displayed to offer the user either to download only open access files or to login into the GDC AWG Portal through eRA Commons.
 See [Authentication](Authentication.md) for details.

 [![Cart Page](images/gdc-data-portal-download-cart.png)](images/gdc-data-portal-download-cart.png "Click to see the full image.")